-The treatment modality for a herniated disc will depend on the nature and extent of the herniation.
+The treatment of slipped disc will depend on the nature and extent of the herniation.
 However, using heating pads over the counter pain medications like acetaminophen and ibuprofen can provide relief in some cases.

 Some cases of herniated discs go unnoticed because it is a contained protrusion of the disc nucleus.
 One can go an entire lifetime with a slipped disc and not know.

-Lifting heavy objects or excessive bending or twisting of the body can or aggravate a slipped disc.
+Certain activities are best avoided if you have a herniated disc.
+They include lifting heavy objects, excessive bending or twisting of the body which can aggravate a slipped disc.